-Robocorp Control Room is a convenient way to distribute, monitor and manage your robot workforce in real-time across your organization from one central command.
+Robocorp Control Room is a convenient way to distribute, monitor and manage your automations in real-time across your organization from one central command.

 Robocorp Control Room's key promise is to provide a secure, reliable, and scalable way to orchestrate software robots.
-It is an all-in-one orchestration solution, so you do not need to maintain and host your own servers, databases, or runtime environments.
+It is an all-in-one orchestration solution, so you do not need to maintain and host your own servers, databases, or unattended workers.

 The Control Room provides value to operations by providing features for many different needs, for example:

-- Always available Robocorp-hosted cloud environments for one-click setup
+- Always available Robocorp-Hosted Cloud Workers for one-click setup

-- Dynamic environment parallelization that allows you to auto-scale your robot workforce up or down
+- Dynamic worker parallelization that allows you to auto-scale your unattended processes up or down

 - Cloud database and work item system enable scaling workloads, data integrations and robust exception handling.

 - Status of all automated processes

 - Metrics to track the business value of all automated processes

 - Providing traceability to robot operation